mcj-group/astar/README.md

 # run astar with MultiQueue and 16 threads
 ./astar croatia.bin 0 320970 MQIO 16

-# run astar with BucketMQ, 16 threads, 128 buckets, and delta of 10
+# run astar with BucketMQ, 16 threads, 64 queues, batchsizes of 4, delta of 11 and 64 buckets per bucket queue
-./astar croatia.bin 0 320970 MQBucket 16 128 10
+./astar croatia.bin 0 320970 MQBucket 16 64 4 4 11 64
 ```

 # Verification